A Quantum Version of The Spectral Decomposition Theorem of Dynamical Systems, Quantum Chaos Hierarchy: Ergodic, Mixing and Exact: Theory of densities and Markov Operators

 \begin{definition}(\emph{constrictive operator}) A Markov operator P will be called \emph{constrictive} if there exist a precompact set $\mathcal{F}\subseteq L^{1}$ such that for all $f \in D(X,\Sigma ,\mu)$:

 \end{definition}

-\nd An important result is that every Markov constrictive operator has an equilibrium density (see \cite{LM}, pag.
+\nd A relevant result is that every Markov constrictive operator has an equilibrium density (see \cite{LM}, pag.
 87).

 \begin{theorem} Let $(X,\Sigma,\mu)$ be a normalized measure space, and $P:L^{1}\rightarrow L^{1}$ a constrictive Markov operator.
-Then P has a stationary density, i.e there is a $f_{\ast}\in L^{1}$ such that $Pf_{\ast} = f_{\ast}$. \end{theorem} The existence of a equilibrium density $f_{\ast}$ is fundamental in order to obtain a framework for quantum chaos and it can be translated to quantum language through the Wigner transform in a way that the equilibrium state of any quantum closed system of continuous spectrum is represented by the weak limit $\rho_{\ast}$ (see \cite{MARIO OLIMPIA}, pag.
+Then P has a stationary density, i.e there is a $f_{\ast}\in L^{1}$ such that $Pf_{\ast} = f_{\ast}$. \end{theorem} \nd The existence of equilibrium densities can be considered relevant to obtain a theoretical framework for quantum chaos.
+For instance, in quantum billiards the statement of quantum ergodicity is equivalent to the statement of uniform equidistribution of probability density for eigenstates.
+Moreover, this fact can be translated to quantum language through Wigner transform such that equilibrium state of any closed quantum system with continuous spectrum is represented by the weak limit $\hat{\rho}_{\ast}$ (see \cite{MARIO OLIMPIA}, pag.
 889 eq.
 (3.28)).